First Home Buyer's Guide

 Absolutely not.
-A broken poorly regulated American banking system and a completely different property liability structure did the damage.
-By all accounts the Australian market performed very well and if any one group of Australian borrowers was at risk of bringing down the market it was overcommitted property investors.
+A broken and poorly regulated American banking system and a completely different property liability structure did that damage.
+By all accounts the Australian market performed very well and if any one group of Australian borrowers was at risk of bringing down the market, it was due to overcommitted property investors.

 So how much do I need then?

 When it comes to most banks and most people, the 5, 10 & 20 rule is what you need to know.

 This is typically the absolute minimum most lenders will allow you to contribute.
 'Squeaky clean’ is the sort of applicant you’ll need to be if you plan on borrowing 95% of the purchase price.

 Remember you’ll also need to cover purchase costs, transfer duties and Lender’s Mortgage Insurance.

 Example of additional funding required to purchase $450,000 established property in QLD